SpitfireGG/nixvim/README.md

-# Vimix
+# VIMIX

-nvim with nix
+# a nix powered nvim (NixVim - A Neovim configuration system for nix)